brettdewoody/statamic-global-variable-editor/README.md

 Fieldtypes
 -----

 Global variables can use a limited set of the [built-in fieldtypes in Statamic](http://statamic.com/learn/documentation/fieldtypes).
 Define the fieldtype using the `type` parameter.
 If no `type` is set the global variable will default to a `text` type.

 ```
-    global:
+    globals:
       -
         name: phone
         display: Phone
         type: redactor